 - Decrease the time until the iPhone locks itself

 16 Easy safety measures everyone should always take to protect their iPhone, Photos, & iCloud data🔒

 Let's start with the basics...

-Phishing emails fake legitimate security measures.
-They're the emails that appear in your inbox, appearing to be from Apple, Google or others, and which usually contain a message with some urgency: "click to ensure your account stays active", for example.
+Phishing messages are fake replicas of legitimate security measures.
+They're emails, text messages and calls you receive, claiming to be from Apple, Google or other trusted companies, and which usually contain urgent or time-sensitive messages, such as: "CLICK NOW to ensure your account stays active!"
+As these emails, messages and calls are designed to access personal information, they often ask for user credentials.
 These are all nonsense -- and dangerous to click on.

-Every time you see an email specifically asking for credentials, check the URL.
+Whenever you see an email asking for credentials, check the URL.
 If you see any other domain than iCloud.com, or if you notice an insecure certificate when browsing, it's most likely a phishing attempt.
 Here's Apple's icloud.com, and the secure certificate that you should see on it:

-We recommend you to access your iCloud account directly without using any email link.
-Always use the official iCloud site to log in, change a password, or check for warning messages.
-If you don't see anything suspicious, the email is probably from a hacker trying to steal your iCloud credentials.
-You can get in touch with Apple’s security team and report them these attempts.
+We recommend you always access your iCloud account manually in a new tab on your web browser, even if you think a message may be authentic.
+Always use the official iCloud site to log in, change a password, or check up on warning messages.
+You can also get in touch with Apple’s security team to report any phishing attempts to them.

-Mike Murray, a security expert from Lookout, described the last issue like this as “the most sophisticated spyware package we have seen in the market”.
+Mike Murray, a security expert from Lookout, described the last such exploit as “the most sophisticated spyware package we have seen in the market”.
 It was linked with NSO Group, an Israeli company which makes security applications for governments.
-A few hours later, Apple launched an iOS update, which solved this vulnerability.
+A few hours later, Apple launched an iOS update, which fixed this vulnerability.